caseyg/awesome/TOPICS.md

 *   [splitbrain/ReMarkableAPI](https://github.com/splitbrain/ReMarkableAPI) - Docs and implementation of the reMarkable file sync API

+*   [electric-sql/electric](https://github.com/electric-sql/electric) - Postgres everywhere — your data, in sync, wherever you need it.

 *   [pimterry/notes](https://github.com/pimterry/notes) - :pencil: Simple delightful note taking, with more unix and less lock-in.

 *   [hbons/SparkleShare](https://github.com/hbons/SparkleShare) - Share and collaborate by syncing with any Git repository instantly.
 Linux, macOS, and Windows.